amanjuyal06/CodeRush/README.md

  A code editor that compiles and runs your code on the web.

 ## Features:
-- Compile and execute code in 40+ programming languages.
+- Compile and execute code in multiple programming languages.
 - Switch themes from a list of available themes.